-- Woody Biomass Utilization Desk Guide, September 2007 (PDF, 1.7 MB) - The purpose of the desk guide is to:
+- USDA Forest Service Woody Biomass Utilization Desk Guide, September 2007 (PDF, 1.7 MB)

 - Woody Biomass Feedstock Yard Business Development Guide, A resource and business guide to developing a woody biomass collection yard (PDF, 4.8 MB)

-- The Hidden Treasure, Forests and Woody Biomass - NACD Comic Book showing the riches of woody biomass.
+- The Hidden Treasure, Forests and Woody Biomass - a National Association of Conservation Districts comic book showing the riches of woody biomass.

 Woody Debris Utilization